QuintenVervynck/bash/README.md

 1. mkdir ~/.data 2> /dev/null
 2. mkdir ~/.data/backup

-# chrome
-Script to open frequently used internet pages (uses google-chrome)

-# clirail
-Script to know when your train is coming, made for the Belgian railway system

 # installers
 A collection of scripts that install specific things, the name of each script specifies what will get installed